hlxsites/adobe-gmo/README.md

 7. Run `git add scripts/libs package.json`, `git commit -m "Update dependencies"` to commit the new updated dependencies.

 Additionally, there are some dependencies that are converted from CommonJS to ESM with [Rollup](https://rollupjs.org/).
 1. The dependencies (import and export) for each package is defined in `build/rollup-entrypoints`.
+2. The bundles are defined in `rollup.config.mjs`
-2. Run `npm run postinstall` to run rollup these dependencies.
+3. Run `npm run postinstall` to run rollup to create these bundles.

 ## Test with Unified Shell